telerik/winforms-docs/ribbonbar/programming-radribbonbar/adding-and-removing-groups-and-buttons.md

 ---
 title: Adding and Removing Groups and Buttons
-page_title: Adding and Removing Groups and Buttons | UI for WinForms Documentation
+page_title: Adding and Removing Groups and Buttons | RadRibbonBar
-description: Adding and Removing Groups and Buttons
+description: You can manipulate groups and buttons of RadRibbonBar at run time by using the appropriate objects and collections.
 slug: winforms/ribbonbar/programming-radribbonbar/adding-and-removing-groups-and-buttons
 tags: adding,and,removing,groups,and,buttons
 published: True